deng0/SimpleFlightComputer/README.md

 Only in some very specific situations the basic "max thrust" mode might provide better results, but that might be mitigated by the fact that in these same situations "anti-drift stable" mode might allow for longer afterburner durations.
 So I would suggest that CIG updates their coupled mode to something similar to this "anti-drift stable" mode.
 Then they could still add a toggle to switch between "anti-drift stable" and "max thrust" coupled mode, but I don't think that would be necessary.

 ## Source Code
 The FlightComputer class is the most interesting class which takes a SpaceShip instance (containing information about the ship's capabilities, state, pilot's intentions) and computes the thrust values to apply.
-As described above the different modes can be achieved by setting the FlighComputers Properties.
+As described above the different modes can be achieved by setting the FlighComputer's properties.
 To generate the data how the velocity vector changes and results in a flight path, you can use the PerformManeuver method located in the Tests class.